You can Turn the Oven Down

 The other day I was cooking something in the oven.
 It was browning too quickly on top so I was juggling it between shelves and covering it with foil.
 My partner came in and said “Why don’t you turn the oven down?”
 I was treating something that is variable as invariable.

-There is an infamous project within my team where we were running behind and tensions were high.
+There was a project within my team where we were running behind and tensions were high.
 We had a particularly fractious meeting and my manager at the time stepped in.
 She told us all to take a long weekend, and she will see what she can do.
-On Tuesday we came back and she had spoke to the relevant stakeholders and moved the deadline back by 3 months - the deadline which had caused so much angst was flexible.
+On Tuesday we came back and she had spoken to the relevant stakeholders and moved the deadline back by 3 months - the deadline which had caused so much angst was flexible.

 Recently I was helping some engineers in the team.
 They had implemented some complex manipulation of data in the frontend to render the UI correctly, and wanted some help with refactoring.
 I suggested we could avoid a lot of the complexity by adjusting our domain model and getting the API to return data in the correct format - the data coming back was open to change.

-Often, what we think of has hard constraints aren’t that hard.
-Sometimes, we don’t even know we are treating them as constraints.
-Next time you tackle a piece of work, write down your ‘constraints’ and share them around - see how constraining they actually are.
+That’s the real lesson.
+Next time you tackle a piece of work, write down your ‘constraints’ and share them around — see how constraining they actually are.
+Others aren’t inside your mental model, which is precisely what makes them able to see what you can’t.